divaprotocol/oracles/README.md

 ### Transfer fee claim

-By default, the account reporting the final vlaue is entitled to claim the fee.
-If the data provider is a smart contract, the smart contract will be entitled to claim that fee.
-Additional logic needs to be implemented within such contracts to transfer the fee payment by using the following function:
+By default, the data provider is entitled to claim the fee.
+If the data provider is a smart contract, it may be desireable to transfer the fee claim to another recipient using the `transferFeeClaim` function:

 ```js
 function transferFeeClaim(